 Connecting (to) Histories: Engaging with the Urban Pasts and Displaying Jewish Heritage

-The 2017 summer school is the last in the set of educational programs "Encountering the Multiethnic Past and Jewish Heritage: Urban Experiences in Eastern Europe" that has been held at the Center for Urban History since 2015.
+The 2017 summer school is the last in the set of educational programs that has been held at the Center for Urban History since 2015.
 The main aim of the summer schools is to provide young researchers and practitioners with a high-quality possibility of learning about the up-to-date state of research on the Jewish history of Central and Eastern Europe as well as developing research and practical skills, critical thinking in analyzing various narratives of the past and their present use.
 More broadly, the schools are pursuing the goal of creating a space for disseminating participatory historical culture and challenging top-down modes in engaging with history in academia and publicly.

 This year, the school brought together researchers and lecturers from leading centers of Jewish and East European Studies along with 16 participants (masters, postgraduate students, young researchers and heritage practitioners) from Ukraine, Poland, Russia and Belarus.